Joshuah143/Twitter-bot-video/README.md

 # twitterbot-video
 This is the repo that corrosponds with my upcoming youtube video.

+In this prjoect you are going to create a twitter bot hosted in the cloud that sounds out a tweet everyday with an attached qoute.
+Then send you a confirmation text/email
 ### Project status

 - [X] Create github